gokererdogan/rllib/ideas.md

 - separate out the policy (actor) from the agent. pass policy to dp and monte carlo methods
 - separate out the perceiver (learning routines) from the agent. that would enable plugging in any learner to an agent.
-- rewards should be tied to state space. we should be able to get the reward associated with a state directly from state itself
+- DONE rewards should be tied to state space. we should be able to get the reward associated with a state directly from state itself
     - this way, we don't need to pass initial reward to Environment. right now the initial state can be chosen randomly, but not the initial reward (look at reset method)
-- have DiscreteSpace and ContinousSpace classes. state_space, action_space
-should be instances of these.
+- Partially DONE. have DiscreteSpace and ContinousSpace classes. state_space, action_space should be instances of these.
 - implement temperature for softmax action selection in policy_gradient
+- filtering unavailable actions should be done by ActionSpace, not by Agent classes.
+- picking a random action should be done by ActionSpace, not by Agent classes